 Do you perform health testing?
 Yes, all our cats are at minimum tested for an array of DNA issues, including HCM, PkDef, PKD, and about a hundred others.
 Most receive heart echocardiograms to determine heart health.
 We go to Ohio State University's Veterinary school and research center, and echos are performed by board certified veterinary cardiologists.
 Results are available upon request.

 How big are your Maine Coons?
-When fully mature (this takes 3-5 years!), the Maine Coon average male is 18-22 pounds, and the females are 9-13 pounds.
+When fully mature (this takes 3-5 years!), the Maine Coon average male is 15-22 pounds, and the females are 10-15 pounds.
 As with people, there is a lot of variation in there, and boys from the samelitter can end up as much as 10 pounds different in size!
-Please know that I am a little touchy about people who only care about getting the "biggest cat ever" - that is just a status symbol.
-And once a cat gets overly large, there are increased health risks (especially hip dysplasia).
+Please know that I am a little touchy about people who only care about getting "an enormous cat."
+And once a cat gets overly large, there are increased health risks (especially hip dysplasia and HCM).
 A healthy cat is infinitely more important to me than a huge one.
 This article here is helpful for explaining size and deceptive photo angles.

 Do you have food or product recommendations?
 Yes!
 See our Food! page and our More Info page.

 Can we come visit your cattery?
 Yes!
 But not until after they've had their first round of shots, which is generally at 8 or 9 weeks of age.